by Fred Decker

 Some of these challenges, like remote deposit and improved user interfaces, were relatively straightforward to implement.
 Support for cryptocurrencies is more challenging, in part because crypto was explicitly created with the goal of sidelining governments and banks.
 So what are the different types of cryptocurrency, and what roles do they play in the current financial marketplace?

-This quick overview will help you orient yourself in this sometimes-quirky (but potentially lucrative) marketplace.
+This quick overview of the types of crypto will help you understand this sometimes-quirky (but potentially lucrative) marketplace.

 1. Bitcoin: The Foundational Cryptocurrency